-Dr. Kanathanda Manjula Aiyappa, an agriculture scientist, explains in simple language all that you wanted to know about the coffee ‘out-turn test’ which has become a sort of headache for the coffee planters who are being taken for a ride by the traders.
+Dr. Kanathanda Manjula Aiyappa (in picture), an agriculture scientist, explains in simple language all that you wanted to know about the coffee ‘out-turn test’ which has become a sort of headache for the coffee planters who are being taken for a ride by the traders.

 Dr Manjula, of the University of Agriculture Sciences, Bengaluru, discusses exclusively with www.www.coorgnews.in about some of the finer points involving the ‘out turn test’ to determine the quality of beans before they are procured by the traders.